What this means for Preston

 A collaborative approach to deliver real change

 Creating lasting change takes more than one organisation.
 While Raven is leading this work, we can’t do it all alone.
-This is why we are working with our partners, including Reigate and Banstead Borough Council, Surrey County Council and other housing service providers in the area, to deliver improvements that reflect what matters most to you.
+This is why we are working with our partners, including Reigate and Banstead Borough Council, Surrey County Council and other service providers in the area, to deliver improvements that reflect what matters most to you.